ericoporto/ags-manual-wiki/Settingupthegame.md

     ego: "I am very happy today because it's my birthday."

-The character name is used by the system to choose the correct colour for the text.
+The character name is used by the system to choose the correct color for the text.

 **IMPORTANT:** Do **NOT** include the "c" at the start of the